ZDYnb/HW4AI_ECE_410_2025_Spring/Challenge_lists/Challenge#6/README.md

 | 1       | 0       | 1          |
 | 1       | 1       | 0          |

-If you plot these on a 2D plane, there's **no straight line** that can separate the `1`s from the `0`s.
+- No straight line can separate the 1s from the 0s.
-This means XOR is **not linearly separable**, and a single neuron can't learn it.
+- XOR is **not linearly separable**; a single neuron can't learn it.

+**Solution:**
-To solve XOR, we need a **multi-layer perceptron (MLP)** — a neural network with **at least one hidden layer**.
+A **multi-layer perceptron (MLP)** (at least one hidden layer) is needed.
+This enables:

-This allows the model to:
-- Combine multiple linear boundaries
+- Multiple linear boundaries
-- Apply **non-linear activation** in between
+- Non-linear activations between layers
-- Create **non-linear decision boundaries** like curves.
+- Non-linear decision boundaries (curves)

-From chatting with GPT, I learned a lot about the importance of non-linearity in building stacked neurons — which helped me understand why we need neural networks in the first place.
-We need a multi-layer perceptron (MLP) to create non-linear decision boundaries in mathematical space, which empowers the model with the ability to map complex input-output relationships.

-To dive deeper into the XOR gate problem, I asked GPT to provide code for visualizing the final decision boundaries of a single-neuron model.
-Then, I extended the architecture by adding an additional neuron to form a two-layer neural network, which allowed the model to successfully learn the XOR logic gate.
-The full implementation is shown in the code folder.

-Key Takeaway from This Challenge:
+---

+## Summary & Takeaways

-Non-linear design is critical in neural network architecture.
-We can achieve this non-linearity through multiple neurons in an MLP and through the use of non-linear activation functions like sigmoid.
+- **Non-linear design is critical** in neural network architecture.
+- Achieve non-linearity through:
+  - Multiple neurons in an MLP
+  - Non-linear activation functions (e.g., sigmoid)
+- A single neuron (even with sigmoid) can only create linear decision boundaries.
+- Multi-layer networks can model complex, non-linear relationships (like XOR).

+---

+*See the code folder for full implementation and visualizations.*